The Hardy inequality and the heat equation with magnetic field in any dimension: The magnetic field

-We now turn to the proof of Proposition~\ref{Prop.eq.r}. \begin{proof}[Proof of Proposition~\ref{Prop.eq.r}] \underline{(i) $\Leftrightarrow$ (ii)}. (ii)~clearly implies~(i).
+After the geometric preliminaries, we are eventually in a position to establish the equivalent statements of Proposition~\ref{Prop.eq.r}. \begin{proof}[Proof of Proposition~\ref{Prop.eq.r}] \underline{(i) $\Leftrightarrow$ (ii)}. (ii)~clearly implies~(i).
 Since the embedding $H^1(S^{d-1}) \hookrightarrow \sii(S^{d-1})$ is compact, the infimum~\eqref{nu.r} is achieved by a non-trivial function $\varphi \in H^1(S^{d-1})$.
 Moreover, $\nu_B(r)$~is the first eigenvalue of the self-adjoint operator $(-i\nabla_{\!\sigma} - \mathsf{A}(\sigma,r))^2$ in $\sii(S^{d-1})$, whose eigenfunctions are smooth by elliptic regularity theory.
 Hence, if $\nu_B(r)=0$, the numerator of~\eqref{nu.r} must vanish with a non-trivial smooth function~$\varphi$, which implies~(ii). \\ \underline{(ii) $\Leftrightarrow$ (iii)}.
 If $\mathsf{A}(\cdot,r)=\der' f$, then $\varphi = \Euler^{if}$ solves the required system of differential equations.
 Conversely, let~(ii) hold.
 Multiplying the equation~$\varphi$ satisfies with~$\bar\varphi$ and combining the resulting equation with its complex-conjugate analogue, we deduce $\der'|\varphi|^2=0$.
 Hence, the magnitude $\rho := |\varphi|$ is constant on~$S^{d-1}$.
 In particular, $\rho$ is positive because~$\varphi$ is non-trivial.
 Inserting $\varphi = \rho \Euler^{if}$ with a real-valued function~$f$ into the equation~$\varphi$ satisfies, we then obtain that $\der' f = \mathsf{A}(\cdot,r)$, which gives~(iii). \\ \underline{(iii) $\Leftrightarrow$ (iv)}.
-Any exact form is necessarily closed (recall $\der'^2=0$).
+Any exact form is necessarily closed.
 The opposite implication is non-trivial (and in fact false for higher-order forms in general).
 But all closed 1-forms on a simply connected manifold are exact (see, \eg, \cite[Thm.~15.17]{MR1930091}).
 Note that this argument differs from the Poincar\'e lemma which requires that the manifold is contractible (which does not hold for spheres). \\ \underline{(iv) $\Leftrightarrow$ (v)}.
 This equivalence follows from the duality relation~\eqref{Hodge}, which reads in the present situation

 \\ \underline{(v) $\Leftrightarrow$ (vi)}.
 Finally, using properties of the Levi-Civita tensor, we observe the identity

 which proves the desired equivalence. \end{proof}

 Property~(iv) is particularly convenient, since it reduces to a verification of the integrability conditions $\mathsf{A}_{\nu,\mu} = \mathsf{A}_{\mu,\nu}$ for every $\mu,\nu \in \{1,\dots,d-1\}$.
 On the other hand, property~(vi) is probably most physically intuitive, since it says that a radial projection of the magnetic induction should vanish.
 Note also that $ ^{*\!}\mathsf{B}'$ is just a scalar field on~$S^{d-1}$ if $d=3$.